Howard Ladd: Concord Electronics sold

-Sanyo and Fisher Electronics Corporation
+Sanyo

 In 1969 Ladd became the Executive Vice President and COO of the Sanyo Corporation.
 Ladd introduced the Sanyo brand to the United States in 1970.
+Under Ladd's leadership, Sanyo introduced both home and automobile audio equipment and other consumer electronics to the North American market.
+Extensive television advertising helped build the Sanyo brand.

+Acquired Fisher Electronics Corporation

 In 1969, Fisher Electronics was acquired by Emerson Electric, who moved Fisher's manufacturing operations to Hong Kong due to high labor costs, but the company continued to suffer quality problems.
 Fisher's market share continued to drop precipitously.
 In the early 1970s, Sanyo stepped in, revamping production to increase Fisher product quality.
 The cooperation between Emerson and Sanyo continued until May 1975, when Sanyo, which still had no American manufacturing affiliate, engineered the transfer of several Fisher product lines to Japan and rehabilitated a Fisher speaker plant at Milroy, Pennsylvania.
 While 50-50 partners, Sanyo and Emerson were unable to resolve numerous differences of opinion in regard to Fisher.

 Finally, Emerson agreed to sell its share in Fisher to Sanyo.
 Sanyo purchased Fisher Electronics from Emerson in May 1977.
 Under Ladd’s leadership, the Fisher Corporation under Sanyo grew to be a multi-million dollar leader in the consumer electronics industry.
 The new, profitable Fisher Corporation moved its headquarters from New York to Ladd's Los Angeles.
 Ladd was named President and CEO of the combined Sanyo / Fisher Corporation in 1977, serving until 1987.